4 Common Questions About Becoming a Dental Assistant in Texas

 4. What Is the Outlook for This Occupation in Texas?

 Opportunities abound for dental assistants in the Lone Star State.
-The Dallas and Houston areas rank among the top five cities in the country for the number of dental assistant jobs.2 And employment in this profession is expected to grow nearly 27 percent throughout Texas over the 10-year period between 2014 and 2024.
-More than 1,300 dental assistant jobs should become available each year over that decade.1
+The Dallas and Houston areas rank among the top five cities in the country for the number of jobs in this field.2 And employment in this profession is expected to grow by 22 percent throughout Texas over the 10-year period between 2016 and 2026.
+On average, about 4,000 job openings should be available each year over that decade.1

 A more fulfilling future is within your reach.
 With the training offered by dental assistant schools in Texas, you can be better prepared for a multitude of opportunities in dental practices.
 Have a look at the programs listed above or type your zip code into the school finder to get a list of convenient options close to where you live!